-(2) PSUs will remain eligible to vest subject to achievement of the relevant performance criteria, subject to the Compensation Committee's ability to determine, in its sole discretion, whether the NEO receives (i) the full number of shares to which the NEO would have been entitled had such termination not occurred, or (ii) a pro-rated portion of such shares based on the NEO's date of termination.
-This amount assumes the Compensation Committee elected to accelerate vesting at the target level on a pro-rated basis as of December 31, 2016.
+- (1) The value of the accelerated vesting of restricted stock and PSUs is based on the closing price of our common stock as reported on NASDAQ on December 29, 2017 (the last trading day of 2017), which was \$17.79. - (2) This amount assumes the Compensation Committee elected to accelerate vesting at the target level on a pro-rated basis as of December 31, 2017.
 Holders of PSUs also accrue a dividend equivalent for dividends declared on the Company's common stock during the life of the award that is paid in cash when underlying PSUs vest, and this amount includes a cash amount equal to the accrued dividends payable upon the vesting of the underlying PSUs.